OVERVIEW: The Milagro Foundation is a Bay Area funder that supports causes for vulnerable children and youth related to education and health.

-FUNDING AREAS: Children & youth, education, arts, health
+FUNDING AREAS: Children and youth, education, health

 The foundation has not accepted unsolicited grant applications since 2006.
-This is due, in part, to the fact that the executive director received over 3,000 grant requests each year: Nionety-nine percent had to be rejected because of funding restrictions.
+This is due, in part, to the fact that the executive director received over 3,000 grant requests each year.
+Therefore, ninety-nine percent of applications had to be rejected because of funding restrictions.
 In the past, funding has occurred multiple times per year, with health grants awarded in the winter and education grants in the fall.
 Direct general questions to the San Rafael-based staff at 415-460-9939 or firstname.lastname@example.org.